docpad-archive/documentation/core/debug.html.md

 1. [Get a NodeTime account](https://nodetime.com)

-2. Add your `NODETIME` API key to your environment, recommended way is to run:
+2. Add your `NODETIME` API key to your environment.
+We recommend the following method:

 	``` bash
 	export NODETIME_KEY='YOUR_KEY'